-3

-Figure 3.8: Step 3.14
+Figure 3-8: Step 3.14, selecting the project name and location

-When the new instance of Vivado shows up the first thing to do is to close it.
-The reason for this is so that a permanent project file will form, such that we may more easily edit the IP in future without having to keep generating temporary project files, and protect against files being lost if Vivado crashes.

-Here is a breakdown of what your directory structure should look like, where you now have two project files one for the high-level module (lab0) and the second which contains just the IP file (lab0_ip_1.0).
+When the new instance of Vivado shows up, the first thing to do is close it so that a permanent project file will form.
+This will make it easier to edit the IP in future, without the need to generate (and regenerate) temporary project files, also protecting against data loss if Vivado crashes.
+You should now have two project files as shown in Figure 3-9.
+One is the high-level module (lab0) and the second contains the IP (lab0_ip_1.0).